 An electric car charging station starts around $499, with installation costs between $300-$1,000 depending on the charger and electrical upgrades required.
 ClipperCreek, Leviton, Bosch, ChargePoint, eMotoWerks, Delta, and Siemens offer home charging stations.
 NYS and PSEGLI have incentives for charging stations.
 The current PSEGLI rebate is $500- about half the cost of an installed charger!

 Our solar systems convert direct current (DC) to alternating current (AC), which is the form of electricity that both your home and electric vehicle use.
-If you already have a solar system you only need to purchase an electric vehicle charging station in order to route the power from your solar panels to your electric vehicle.
+If you already have a solar system you only need to purchase an electric vehicle charging station in order to route the power from your solar panels to your electric vehicle via a charging port.

 This depends on the range and capacity of your electric vehicle’s battery, as well as your home’s viability for solar panels.
 A typical homeowner driving 12,000 miles a year will need about 3,500 kWh a year to power their vehicle, equivalent to a 2-5kWh solar system depending on how much sun their house gets.
 This amount of power could be generated by 5-12 solar panels.
 Our team of experts can help you determine the exact amount depending on your vehicle.